Complete Guide to an Online Teaching Degree - ESL

 Master's degree program in ESL are available to those who already have a teaching license and who want to add to their knowledge and skill set, as well as individuals who don't have a teaching background and who want to begin a career as an ESL teacher.
 This type of program will generally take two years to complete and will consist of around 30 credit hours of study.
 Classes that students may take include Language Structure and Acquisition, Linguistics, Language and Culture in the Classroom, and ESL for Children.
 Student teaching will also be required.
 After earning a master's degree graduates will be qualified to either start working or continuing working as an ESL teacher to students from Pre-K to the twelfth grade.
 Those who are looking to earn a master's as a way to become a licensed teacher will need to check with their state for any additional requirements.
 In order to be admitted to one of these programs an applicant will need to have earned a bachelor's degree, and depending on the program this degree may or may not need to be in a related field.
 Depending on the nature of the program the applicant may also need to have a teaching license and work experience in the field.
 Other typical admission requirements include letters or recommendation, an essay outlining the individual's career and educational goals, and a resume.

-Depending on an individual's goals, a doctoral-level degree in teaching ESL may be an appropriate option.
+Depending on an individual's goals, an online doctoral degree in teaching ESL may be an appropriate option.
 A doctorate prepares students to work in leadership roles within the field of education, as well as careers teaching the next generation of educators at the university level, or conducting their own research.
 This level of program will be made up of traditional coursework as well as performing research and writing a dissertation.
 Classes that a doctoral student might take include Interlanguage Pragmatics, Sociolinguistics and Language Teaching, Language Teacher Education, and Curriculum Design.
 In order to be admitted to a doctoral program a student will need to have completed a master's degree in a similar field.
 Other typical requirements include letters of recommendation, work experience in the field, and a written statement going over the applicant's research goals.
 While there are some universities that offer this level of program in an online format, most are delivered in a face-to-face format.
 The length of time is take to earn a doctorate will vary, but students should expect to spend at least three to four years on their studies.

 There are many online options available to those looking to earn a certificate in teaching English as a second language.
 An ESL teaching certificate program can be found at various universities, and most are available at the graduate-level, meaning that an applicant must have an undergraduate degree in order to be admitted.
 These programs are typically aimed at individuals who are either current teachers or aspiring teachers who want to learn how to teach English language learners.
 Students will learn how to create lessons and develop the skills they need to effectively teach ESL learners of various ages how to speak, read, and write English.
 A certificate program will typically take a year or two to complete.
 Some schools allow students to complete this type of certificate while also working on a graduate degree in education.
 A certificate by itself is not enough to qualify a graduate to gain teaching licensure but those with just a certificate may be able to find work teaching in private settings, like private language schools or businesses.
 Teachers who already have licensure may be wish to earn this type of certificate in order to teach a wider variety of classes and students.